s3p02/digits_docker_jupyter/README.md

 </kbd>

-# Step 2 : Port Forward on Local System
+# Step ii) : Port Forward on Local System

 If your local machine is running linux/mac os, run the following by for [port forwarding](https://help.ubuntu.com/community/SSH/OpenSSH/PortForwarding).